tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Contacts Configuration
 ----------------------

-When creating a contact to be invoiced in Odoo, the following information must be configured for invoice validation: **complete address** (including postal code, city, state, country, etc.) and the **VAT** number.
+When creating a contact to be invoiced in CoquiAPPs, the following information must be configured for invoice validation: **complete address** (including postal code, city, state, country, etc.) and the **VAT** number.